 Its layout governed by light, space and balance, Runwell represented a marked shift in approach to the care of the mentally ill.
 Considerable thought had obviously been given to the need for both protection and personal dignity – a clear product of the recently passed Mental Treatment Act of 1930, with its renewed emphasis on recovery as well as care.

-Each book was full of page after page of injury, violence and bewilderment; patients refusing to eat; their bodies slowly breaking down.
-"Was found on the floor of her sideroom at 2300hrs; rounds nurse was called as she had lost quite some blood” was by no means an unusual entry.
+Each book was full of page after page of injury, violence and bewilderment; of patients refusing to eat; their bodies slowly breaking down.
+"Was found on the floor of her sideroom ... had lost quite some blood” was by no means an unusual entry.
 Indeed, accounts of deaths or strokes were particularly harrowing, all the more so for the necessarily banal manner in which they were reported (though it was fascinating to observe how certain nurses broke with convention and used patients’ first names).